MikeShepard/WPFBot3000/WPFBot3000/docs/StackPanel.md

 ## PARAMETERS

 ### -Contents
-A scriptblock that outputs controls you want in this stackpanel
+A scriptblock that outputs controls you want in this StackPanel

 ```yaml
 Type: ScriptBlock